SoftwareAG/c8y-docs/content/web/background.md

 #### Alternative to target files

-As an alternative to target files developers should now use [applications options](/web/application-configuration/#applications-options).
+As an alternative to target files developers should now use [application options](/web/application-configuration/#application-options).

 There is no alternative to mutating the list of imported plugins.
 The recommended approach is to explicitly import the required modules.